 - Love it?
 Pin It!

 Have Fun at Great Yarmouth Pleasure Beach

-With a mix of 28 adrenaline pumping rides, traditional attractions including a 1932 wooden roller coaster, gardens, amusement arcades and food outlets, you need to devote a whole day to the Pleasure Beach, even though you’ll be exhausted by the end of it!
+With a mix of 28 adrenaline-pumping white-knuckle rides, traditional attractions including a 1932 wooden roller coaster, the Pleasure Beach Gardens for younger children, amusement arcades and food outlets, you need to devote a whole day to the Pleasure Beach, even though you’ll be exhausted by the end of it!

 Kids can get up close to the marine animals and interact with Humboldt penguins, starfish and incredible rays for a really special experience.
-You’ll also be able to attend daily talks about different marine creatures and help with animal feeds.
+During school holidays, you’ll also be able to attend daily talks about different marine creatures and help with animal feeds.

 RELATED POST: 30 of the Very Best Things To Do in Norfolk